-- (1) An inspector may: - (a) make copies of, or take extracts from, a document given to the inspector in accordance with a requirement under this Act; and - (b) keep that document for the period that the inspector considers necessary. - (2) While an inspector retains custody of a document, the inspector must permit the following persons to inspect or make copies of the document at all reasonable times: - (a) the person who produced the document; - (b) the owner of the document; - (c) a person authorised by a person referred to in paragraph (a) or (b).
+- (1) An inspector may: - (a) make copies of, or take extracts from, a document given to the inspector in accordance with a requirement under this Act, and - (b) keep that document for the period that the inspector considers necessary. - (2) While an inspector retains custody of a document, the inspector must permit the following persons to inspect or make copies of the document at all reasonable times: - (a) the person who produced the document, - (b) the owner of the document, - (c) a person authorised by a person referred to in paragraph (a) or (b).

-175 Power to seize evidence etc.
+175 Power to seize evidence etc

-- (1) An inspector who enters a workplace under section 163 may seize anything (including a document) at the place if the inspector reasonably believes the thing is evidence of an offence against this Act. - (2) An inspector who enters a place with a search warrant may seize the evidence for which the warrant was issued. - (3) An inspector may also seize anything else at the place if the inspector reasonably believes: - (a) the thing is evidence of an offence against this Act; and - (b) the seizure is necessary to prevent the thing being hidden, lost or destroyed or used to continue or repeat the offence.
+- (1) An inspector who enters a workplace under this Part may: - (a) seize anything (including a document) at the place if the inspector reasonably believes the thing is evidence of an offence against this Act, or - (b) take and remove for analysis, testing or examination a sample of any substance or thing without paying for it. - (2) An inspector who enters a place with a search warrant may seize the evidence for which the warrant was issued. - (3) An inspector may also seize anything else at the place if the inspector reasonably believes:

+- (a) the thing is evidence of an offence against this Act, and - (b) the seizure is necessary to prevent the thing being hidden, lost or destroyed or used to continue or repeat the offence.